9.30am to 4.30 pm (Apr -

 Standing with heads bowed the, the congregation listened to the recital of the names of the fallen.
 Mr. Dawson concluded the recital of the names with the names of those of the United Free Church, Old Aberdeen.

 With the thoughts of loved ones, old comrades-

 The sweet plaintive strains of “The Flowers of the Forest” played on the organ formed a beautiful prelude to the unveiling ceremony, the congregation rising as the officiating clergy, General Milne, Mr. W.F.
 Webster, joint convener of the Memorial Committee and ex Baillie Beveridge, convener of the Standing Committee of the heritors, proceeded up the centre aisle to the memorial window, near which stood the B.B.
 Guard of Honour.

-General Milne drew aside the draping from the window and Dr MacGilchrist spoke the
+General Milne drew aside the draping from the window and Dr MacGilchrist spoke the sentence of dedication:-

 “To the glory of God and for the perpetual memory of our brave sons and brothers, who freely gave their lives in our defense, these memorials are dedicated in the name of the Father and of the son and of the Holy Ghost.”